Paper Summary: Direct Preference Optimization: Your Language Model is Secretly a Reward Model

 The authors figured out a way to represent the objective function from RLHF as a loss function that can be directly optimized using algorithms such as SGD.

-• Objective evaluation: better results than PPO (the RL algorithm used by RHLF) as measured by reward and KL-divergence from the original text distribution.
+• Better than PPO in an objective evaluation: better results than PPO (the RL algorithm used by RHLF) as measured by reward and KL-divergence from the original text distribution.

-• Subjective evaluation: Also better results than RLHF-PPO but the comparison setup is very nontraditional and based upon proxies.
+• Better than PPO in a subjective evaluation: Also better results than RLHF-PPO but the comparison setup is very nontraditional and based upon proxies.
 Authors use GPT-4 to provide ground truth for experiments, sentiment classifiers to filter generated text wrt sentiment, etc.

-• Learning with DPO is more stable (smaller variance) than RLHF-PPO.
+• More stable than PPO: Learning with DPO is more stable (smaller variance) than RLHF-PPO.

 NOTES

-• GPT-4 (zero-shot) was used to evaluate DPO against other types of fine-tuning.
+• LLM as a Judge: GPT-4 (zero-shot) was used to evaluate DPO against other types of fine-tuning.
 Crazy.

-• DPO was applied on an LM that had been previously fine-tuned with regular SFT.
+• After SFT: DPO was applied on an LLM that had been previously fine-tuned with regular SFT.

 References